klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

     }
 }
 ```
-JsonIO (json-io) allows to specify the type of the object to be deserialized within the JSON body, using the `@type` key.
-The concept is the same as the other type of deserialization issues, we need just to find a POP chain to achieve RCE.
+The main weakness of JsonIO (json-io) is that it allows to specify the type of the object to be deserialized within the JSON body, using the `@type` key.
+If the type is not validated, it is possible to force the application to load an arbitrary class.
+The concept used for exploitation is the same as the other type of deserialization issues, the only thing needed is to find a POP chain to achieve RCE.

+#### Generate payloads dinamically: marshalsec

 In [this](https://github.com/no-sec-marko/marshalsec/blob/master/marshalsec.pdf) research, M. Becheler, enumerates various JSON libraries and each method used for RCE exploitation.
 As part of the research, he provided an interesting tool, to automatically generates payloads for these libraries.
-For example, let's consider the following payload:
+For example, considering the vulnerable deserializaer, it is possible to generate the following payload:

 ```bash
 $ java -cp marshalsec-0.0.3-SNAPSHOT-all.jar marshalsec.JsonIO Groovy "cmd" "/c" "calc"